-- A. The Human Resources Director, or a designee, shall be responsible for maintaining records of all position vacancy announcements, including the posting and closing dates, and all optional referral sources used in the recruitment process. - B. The Human Resources Director, or a designee, shall also be responsible for maintaining records on the pool of applicants considered for each vacancy; this does not apply to SHRA positions. - 1.
-The applicant pool data for each vacancy shall include an alphabetized listing of all applicants and test scores, when applicable. - 2.
-The applicant pool data for each vacacy shall also include the Equal Employment Opportunity (EEO)-4 forms.
+A. The Human Resources Director, or a designee, shall be responsible for maintaining records of all position vacancy announcements, including the posting and closing dates, and all optional referral sources used in the recruitment process.

+- B. The Human Resources Director, or a designee, shall also be responsible for maintaining records on the pool of applicants considered for each vacancy. - 1.
+The applicant pool data for each vacancy shall include an alphabetized listing of all applicants and test scores, when applicable. - The applicant pool data for each vacancy shall also include the Equal Employment Opportunity (EEO)-4 forms.